virtual-labs/exp-torsion-pendulum-amrt/experiment/procedure.md

 <li>Find the time for 20 oscillations twice and determine the mean period of oscillation 'T<sub>1</sub>'.</li>
 <li>The two identical masses are placed symmetrically on either side of the suspension wire as far as possible to the centre of the disc, and measure d<sub>2</sub> which is the distance between the centres of the disc and one of the identical masses.</li>
 <li>Find the time for 20 oscillations twice and determine the mean period of oscillation ' T<sub>2</sub>'.</li>
-<li>Find the moment of inertia of the disc and rigidity modulus of the suspension wire using the given formulae.</li>
+<li>Find the moment of inertia of the disc and rigidity modulus of the suspension wire using the given formulae (eq 11).</li>
 </ol>

 **Note: For the same variables of length,mass, etc. the data from part 1 can be used for the Part 2 procedure.**